-- A. At the beginning of each school year, the Superintendent or designee shall, in writing, inform school staff, parents/legal guardians, or other persons responsible for the welfare of a student of the District's student safety and violence prevention policy. - B. Each District school shall provide notice to students and staff of this policy through appropriate references in the Code of Student Conduct and employee handbooks and through other reasonable means. - C. The Superintendent shall also make all contractors contracting with the District aware of this policy. - D. Each school principal shall develop an annual process for discussing the school district policy on bullying and harassment with students. - E. Reminders of the policy and bullying prevention messages such as posters and signs will be displayed around each school and on the District school buses.
+- a.
+At the beginning of each school year, the Superintendent or designee shall, in writing, inform school staff, parents/legal guardians, or other persons responsible for the welfare of a student of the District's student safety and violence prevention policy. - b.
+Each District school shall provide notice to students and staff of this policy through appropriate references in the Code of Student Conduct and employee handbooks and through other reasonable means. - c.
+The Superintendent shall also make all contractors contracting with the District aware of this policy. - d.
+Each school principal shall develop an annual process for discussing the school district policy on bullying and harassment with students in a student assembly or other reasonable format. - e.
+Reminders of the policy and bullying prevention messages such as posters and signs will be displayed around each school and on the District school buses. - 14.
+Review of Policy

+The Superintendent and appropriate staff shall review this policy at a minimum every three (3) years.
+The review shall include input from parents, law enforcement, and other community members.

+The Superintendent shall present the policy and any recommended changes to the School board for consideration.

 STATUTORY AUTHORITY: 1001.41, 1001.42, F.S.

-LAW(S) IMPLEMENTED: 1001.43, 1003.04, 1003.31,

-1003.32, 1006.07, 1006.08, 1006.09, 1006.10, 1006.147, F.S., 20 USC
+LAW(S) IMPLEMENTED: 1001.43, 1003.04, 1003.31, 1003.32, 1006.07, 1006.08, 1006.09, 1006.10, 1006.147, F.S., 20 USC 1232g

-1232g
+STATE BOARD OF EDUCATION RULE(S) 6a-10.081

+HISTORY:

-HISTORY: ADOPTED: 2/17/09
+ADOPTED: 2/17/09

 REVISION DATE(S): 2/17/09, 04/08/14, 07/14/15, 08/25/15,